rewiring-nz/household-model/METHODOLOGY.md

 | Electric resistance           | 9.39                |
 | Electric heat pump            | 2.3                 |

-We multiply these national-average energy use values by a region factor, to reflect the different heating needs per region.
+We multiply these national average energy use values by a region factor, to reflect the different heating needs per region.
 This is based on [EECA data on air conditioner energy consumption](https://www.genless.govt.nz/assets/Everyone-Resources/air-conditioners-disclaimer.pdf).

 | Location                | Heating multiplier |
 |-------------------------|---------------------|